-I love pesto and I love this pesto recipe.
-Here’s why: Sometimes if you are having a lot of dairy...
+Chili Pistachio Pesto I love pesto and I love this pesto recipe.
+Here’s why: Sometimes if you are...

 Collard greens can be very tough and bitter.
 I discovered the process of cooking them for 30 minutes, letting them cool covered for 20 minutes and then simmering them again for 30 minutes before serving.
 This way you can make them ahead.
 I made this discovery when pre-cooking them for a live TV show and when they were re-heated and cooked they were more delicious than any other time I had prepared them.
 Sometimes accidental discoveries are the best discoveries.
 Enjoy!

-Sauté the shallots and scallions until slightly softened, about 2 minutes, then add the red pepper flakes and garlic, cook another minute.
-Add the chopped collard greens and combine ingredients.
+- Sauté the shallots and scallions until slightly softened, about 2 minutes, then add the red pepper flakes and garlic, cook another minute.

-Add the vegetable stock, cover and bring to a simmer until the greens are tender, about 30 minutes.
-Turn off heat and let rest and cool.
+- Add the vegetable stock, cover and bring to a simmer until the greens are tender, about 30 minutes.